serahshani/jsCodeChallenges/README.md

-#This is a code challenge with several projects
+This is a code challenge with several projects
+The first project is a grading system